Is it better to have separate rims for winter tires?

 Rims can get scuffed or even bent if this happens, see the photo.
-Original alloy rims that many modern cars have are much more expensive to replace than universal steel rims.
+The original alloy rims that many modern cars have are much more expensive to replace than universal steel rims.
 An OEM alloy rim can cost from $360 to $850 for one unit and it may take some time to get it.
 A basic steel rim will cost $75-$120 for one rim (part only).
-Of course, there always an option to buy a matching used alloy rim from a scrap yard.
+Of course, there's always an option to buy a matching used alloy rim from a scrap yard.
 Your shop's parts department can do the shopping for you.

 Pros and Cons of using separate rims for winter tires

 : it's a lot cheaper and takes less time to do a seasonal tire swap.
 Many people swap their tires on their driveway.